Nivedhitha-Duggi/RecyCrafter/README.md

-# Forgotten Principles: It’s all about recycling
+# ReCy-Crafter: It’s all about recycling

 ## Description:
 * Video games and digital media can be of great assistance in inculcating habits that are essential but not flashy